 They use a wide range of methods to launch a cyber attack, including malware, phishing emails, ransomware, denial of service, etc.

 While information theft is the most expensive and fastest-growing type of cybercrime, it’s not the only focus of their crosshairs.
-Cybercriminals are becoming more and more sophisticated, changing what they target, how they affect organizations and their methods of attack on different security systems.
+Cybercriminals are becoming more and more sophisticated, changing what they target, how they affect organizations and their methods of attack on different security systems, from smishing to email scams.
 The other popular ones include:

 Phishing refers to the practice of sending fraudulent emails that resemble emails from reputable sources or even internal email communication.
 Their goal is to steal sensitive data like banking or login information.
 It’s the most widely spread type of cyber attack.
 You can either help protect yourself by educating your employees or implement a solution that filters your inbox automatically.